-Multiple WordPress websites can be challenging to manage.
-Despite the ease and simplicity of managing WordPress as a CMS, managing multiple admin panels can become increasingly complicated and time-consuming
+Managing multiple WordPress websites can be challenging.
+Despite the ease and simplicity of managing WordPress as a CMS, managing multiple admin panels can become increasingly complicated and time-consuming.

 With multiple sites, you must manually update plugins and themes, and keep track of core updates and many other critical things.

 The WordPress community offers a number of services to help you deal with this particular challenge easily and spend less time managing the whole process.

 Here are the 5 best solutions we compared:

 We identify these plugins because they are reliable, have a comprehensive set of features, a faire pricing and enable scaling of the business.

 Let’s take a closer look at each tool!

 WP Umbrella is a new comer in the world of multiple sites management tools.